-- 2. Any allegation of unlawful harassment, discrimination, or retaliation may be referred by the President of a technical college to the Technical College System of Georgia's Executive Director, Legal Services for investigation by the Compliance Officer.
-Investigations by the Compliance Officer may be done in conjunction with the local investigator at the President's request.
-The Compliance Officer/local investigator shall notify the affected President of the complaint and the pending investigation, unless otherwise directed by the Commissioner. - B. Investigations - 1.
-All complaints of unlawful harassment, discrimination or unlawful retaliation shall be investigated thoroughly. - 2.
+- All complaints of unlawful harassment, discrimination or unlawful retaliation shall be investigated thoroughly. - 2.
 If a complaint does not specify facts sufficient to allege unlawful harassment or retaliation as prohibited by this procedure, the local investigator may determine that the allegations shall not be investigated.
 This will be done with joint approval by the local investigator and President.
 In the case of an investigation being performed by the TCSG Compliance Officer this shall be done with joint approval of the Assistant Commissioner of Technical Education and the Executive Director, Legal Services.
 This decision will be made within 5 business days of receiving the complaint.
 Immediately following the decision, notice will be given to the complainant, and the complainant shall have the same rights of appeal as set forth in his procedure. - 3.
 Where a complaint is investigated, the investigation shall commence within 5 business days of receipt of the complaint.
 Investigations will be conducted by gathering relevant information and interviewing appropriate witnesses.
 All witnesses provided by the complainant will be interviewed, either verbally or by written documentation. - 4.
 The process from initial complaint to completed investigation should take no longer than 60 days.
 If additional time is needed, the complainant will be informed. - 5.
 The local investigator/Compliance Officer who conducts the investigation will present facts in a written report to the President. - 6.
-Reports concerning the unlawful harassment, discrimination, or retaliation of students will be processed and handled confidentially to the extent permitted by law. - C. Review and Disposition - 1.
-After reviewing the final report, the President shall make a recommendation, based on a preponderance of the evidence, as to whether the facts support a finding that unlawful harassment, discrimination, or unlawful retaliation has occurred.
-The
+Reports concerning the unlawful harassment, discrimination, or retaliation of students will be processed and handled confidentially to the extent permitted by law.

+C. Review and Disposition

+After reviewing the final report, the President shall make a recommendation, based on a preponderance of the evidence, as
-President shall make this recommendation within 5 business days of receipt of the completed investigation.

-- 2. If the recommendation is that the facts do not support a finding of unlawful harassment, discrimination, or unlawful retaliation, and it is determined that no action should be taken, then the matter can be closed. - 3.
-If the recommendation is that the facts do support a finding of unlawful harassment, discrimination, unlawful retaliation, or a policy violation, appropriate sanctions will be recommended and taken pursuant to the applicable disciplinary procedure (either student or employee). - 4.
+- to whether the facts support a finding that unlawful harassment, discrimination, or unlawful retaliation has occurred.
+The President shall make this recommendation within 5 business days of receipt of the completed investigation. - If the recommendation is that the facts do not support a finding of unlawful harassment, discrimination, or unlawful retaliation, and it is determined that no action should be taken, then the matter can be closed. - If the recommendation is that the facts do support a finding of unlawful harassment, discrimination, unlawful retaliation, or a policy violation, appropriate sanctions will be recommended and taken pursuant to the applicable disciplinary procedure (either student or employee). - 4.
 The Local Investigator will provide written notice to the complaining party and subject that the investigation is complete.
-Notice should be given within 5 business days, provided that if a disciplinary action is to be initiated, no parties will be notified until all disciplinary actions are served. - D. Appeal by Complainant - If the complainant wishes to appeal the recommendation by the President that the facts do not support a finding of unlawful harassment and/or discrimination, the complainant may do so in writing within 5 business days of receiving notice of the President's recommendation. - 2.
+Notice should be given within 5 business days, provided that if a disciplinary action is to be initiated, no parties will be notified until all disciplinary actions are served.

+D. Appeal by Complainant

+- If the complainant wishes to appeal the recommendation by the President that the facts do not support a finding of unlawful harassment and/or discrimination, the complainant may do so in writing within 5 business days of receiving notice of the President's recommendation. - 2.
 The complainant must send the appeal by regular mail, facsimile, or e-mail to the following: